elyra-ai/elyra/docs/source/user_guide/pipelines.md

    - Example: `data/*.csv`

 ##### Resources: CPU, GPU, and RAM
    - Resources that the notebook or script requires.
+RAM takes units of gigabytes (G or GB).
    - The values are ignored when the pipeline is executed locally.

 ##### Runtime image